Friday, January 21, 2022

 Jack Daniels and John’s Gin Road

-John’s Gin Road is the last north/south road before the Texas state line.
-Keatchie Marshall Road is the last east/west road before you get to Desoto Parish.
-It is rural on a busy day.
-We were 12 miles away as the crow flies but along country roads it was closer to twenty.
+We were 12 miles away as the crow flies but along country roads it was closer to twenty miles.
 Billy and I were the closest unit.
-I flipped on the lights and siren and drove like I could get there in five minutes.
+I flipped on my lights and siren and drove like I could get there in five minutes.
 That’s when the rain hit.
+It came in torrents through glaring sunlight.
+Sunset was near, and the water’s reflection on the pavement was blinding.

 The law enforcement officers who do our dirty work and clean up our messes live with constant reminders of how frail life truly is.
-For guys like me, those reminders are accompanied with the realization that God does not leave his creatures without hope.
-You see, Christ gave himself on the cross to provide for all who repent and trust in him alone.
+For guys like me, those reminders are accompanied with the realization that God does not leave his creatures without hope because Christ gave himself on the cross to provide for all who repent and trust in him alone.
 “For God made Jesus who knew no sin to be sin for us that we might become the righteous of God through him.”
 2 Corinthians 5:21

 Rest In Peace Billy Bowers, 2024